 A decision is an act or choice where the organization reaches to conclusion.
 What must not be done in a given situation is explained by decision making.
 It is a point where policies, procedures & objectives come into action.
 The main purpose of decision making is to direct human behavior.

-https://drive.google.com/drive/folders/14azUmVpQEXXI4qBfvog3X Pm5aHs5MSA3?usp=sharing process including all those investigative, creative, diagnostic and evaluative activities which take place while making a decision.
+https://drive.google.com/drive/folders/1Xsxe4g9tQUkArcHIL47IRppCXBs RDdvU?usp=sharing

 Definition: